How To Make Extra Money Proofreading

 Is It For You?

 It’s important for you to understand the industry and what clients expect.
-That’s why I created my free 5-day course, Intro to Proofreading, so you can learn more about proofreading and see if it’s a good fit.
+That’s why I created my free 5-day course, Proofreading 101, so you can learn more about proofreading and see if it’s a good fit.

 Here are certain qualities you need to have to start proofreading: